sun-umn/Self-Validation/index.md

 The power of DIP and DD was initially only demonstrated on Gaussian denoising.
 Here, to make the evaluation more thorough, we also experiment with denoising impulse, shot, and speckle noise, on a [standard image denoising dataset](https://webpages.tuni.fi/foi/GCF-BM3D/index.html#ref_results) (9 images).
 For each of the 4 noise types, we test a low and a high noise level (details in the Appendix of our paper).
 To obtain the final degraded results, we run DIP for 150K iterations.
 The denoising results are measured in terms of the gap metrics that we define are summarized in [Figure 3](http://).

+Our typical detection gap is ≤ 1 measured in ES-PG, and ≤ 0.1 measured in ES-SG.
+If DIP just runs without ES, the degradation of quality is severe, as indicated by both BASELINE-PG and BASELINE-SG.
+Evidently, our DIP+AE can ***save the computation and the reconstruction quality, and return an estimate with near-peak performance for almost all images, noise types, and noise levels that we test***.

 <div align="center">
 <figure><img src="figures/final_dip_denoising_comb-01.png" width="800"></figure>
  <br>